Crazy Leo: Co-drivers and pacenotes

-Over the years Urlichich has competed with nine different co-drivers, including a Welsh co-driver Carl Williamson, who has co-driven for Jari-Matti Latvala in the Stobart Ford World Rally Team.
+Urlichich has competed with nine different co-drivers, including co-driver Carl Williamson, who has also co-driven for Jari-Matti Latvala in the Stobart Ford World Rally Team.

-Urlichich has claimed on multiple occasions that he recognizes the importance of Pacenotes in modern rallying.
-According to Williamson, Urlichich has developed a "rather unique Pacenote system", which was designed from scratch and uses some Finnish words.
+Urlichich has claimed on multiple occasions that he recognizes the importance of pacenotes in modern rallying.
+According to Williamson, Urlichich has developed a "rather unique pacenote system", which was designed from scratch and uses some Finnish words.

 Personality and social media

-Urlichich is known for his passion about rallying and his quirky behavior that shows through his interviews.
-His public persona matches his personality, which has gained Urlichich a sizeable social media following, larger than that of any other rally driver in North America, except Ken Block and Travis Pastrana.
+Urlichich is known online for his passion for rallying and his interviews.
+He has gained a sizeable social media following in North America.

 Other disciplines

-On July 22 and 23, 2011 Urlichich competed in the Castrol Canadian Touring Car Championship race at the legendary Mosport International Raceway, where he struggled and had to use his skills of driving on dirt during his off track excursions.
+On July 22 and 23, 2011, Urlichich competed in the Castrol Canadian Touring Car Championship race at the Canadian Tire Motorsport Park, where he struggled and had to implement dirt-driving during his off-track excursions.